 FAILURE is best done young and in PLAY!

 PLAY provides a safe environment for children to explore, investigate and test.
-PLAY is forgiving—actions have no real, long-term consequences.
+It is forgiving!
+In PLAY, actions have no real, long-term consequences.
 PLAY gives children the freedom to risk failure!

-● Stacking a block atop another top (or more) keeps the tower upright, but placing the block askew puts tower at the mercy of (gravitational )forces, toppling the entire structure down.
+● Stacking a block one atop another keeps the tower upright.
+But placing the block just askew puts tower at the mercy of (gravitational )forces, toppling the entire structure down.

 ● Square pegs truly do not go through round openings (of the same diameter) no matter how much pushing!

-● Surfaces have different textures—rough, smooth, jagged, fuzzy, bumpy…falling on some can hurt!
+● Surfaces have different textures.
+They can be rough, smooth, jagged, fuzzy, or bumpy.
+And falling down on some can hurt!

-So next time you’re kiddo is struggling while PLAYING before rushing in:
+So the next time you’re child is struggling while PLAYING before rushing in:

-Is it easy to see your kidlet struggle or even flat-out fail?
-Absolutely not!
-Prepare them—not just for sticking to some resolutions—but for the inevitable ups and downs of LIFE by turning to PLAY to FAIL!
+I’m not saying it’s easy to see your kidlet struggle or even flat-out fail.
+It’s hard, sometimes agonizing!
+However, one of the job requirements of parenting is to prepare our children.
+So, prepare them—not just for sticking to some resolutions—but for the inevitable ups and downs of LIFE by turning to PLAY to FAIL!